ShuflCast/randCast/README.md

 * To run in the browser `$ ionic serve`, Go to localhost:8100
 * To run on ios `$ ionic run ios`
 * To run on Android `$ ionic run android`
+* The app can be installed on ios and android using the respective developer tools

 ## Testing
 ### Protractor